What is Internet Explorer (IE) mode?

 - Internet Explorer toolbars

-- Internet Explorer settings and Group Policies that affect the navigation menu (for example - search engines, and home pages.)
+- Internet Explorer settings and group policies that control the navigation menu.

 - IE11 or Microsoft Edge F12 developer tools